smimram/methml/README.md

 which we don't want to have to use here.

+## Row polymorphism

+In _row polymorphism_, we have a special universal variable for records which indicates "all the remaining fields".
+Here, this corresponds to the type of the main value, so that we don't have to have two kinds of universal variables (row variables and traditional ones).

 ## Subtyping

 One way of implementing this is by using _subtyping_.
 This means that we should